 The Mid-Coast has many species that spend at least part of their life cycle in freshwater and are listed by state or federal agencies for protection or monitoring and/or are identified by the Oregon Conservation Strategy (OCS) as a “species of interest.”
-Salmonids require cold water, large woody debris, deep pools, and spawning gravels to adequately support the various stages of their life cycle.
-Factors negatively impacting salmonids are low water availability (particularly in late summer and fall), impaired water quality (e.g., warm stream temperatures), reduced stream complexity, and fish passage barriers (e.g., undersized culverts).
+Salmonids require unimpeded access to adequate amounts of cold water, large woody debris, deep pools, and spawning gravels to adequately support the various stages of their life cycle.
+Factors negatively impacting salmonids are low water availability (particularly in late summer and fall), impaired water quality (e.g., elevated stream temperatures), reduced stream complexity, and fish passage barriers (e.g., undersized culverts).
 Green and White Sturgeon are also species of interest in the Mid-Coast.
 Sturgeon are especially sensitive to estuary conditions, where they congregate during summer and fall.
-Sturgeon spawn in freshwater several times during their adult life, thus adults and juveniles are also sensitive to freshwater conditions, including stream temperature and gravel conditions.